New Zealand nuclear-free zone: France

 The French attack on the Rainbow Warrior "produced a sense of outrage and a serious deterioration in relations between New Zealand and France".

 France demanded New Zealand release the agents captured after the attack.
 To enforce their demand, the French Government threatened to strain New Zealand's access to the European market, and New Zealand exports to France were boycotted.
-Almost a year after the bombing, on 8 July 1986, United Nations Secretary-General Javier Perez de Cuellar announced, that New Zealand would receive an apology and compensation of $13 million from France.
+Almost a year after the bombing, on 8 July 1986, United Nations Secretary-General Javier Pérez de Cuéllar announced, that New Zealand would receive an apology and compensation of $13 million from France.
 The attackers, Dominique Prieur and Alain Mafart were to serve their sentences in full on Hao Atoll in French Polynesia.
 However, both prisoners were released early and were celebrated on their arrival home to France.

 In 2016, French prime minister Manuel Valls said the Rainbow Warrior bombing that took place 30 years ago was a huge mistake.
 France is now New Zealand's third largest trading partner within Europe.
 New Zealand exports goods worth more than $373 million to France and the French Pacific Islands every year, according to New Zealand Trade and Enterprise.